 - Socio-economic circumstances.

-These are all risk factors that occur on different domains, ranging from an individual domain to the domain of a household, community or group of friends.
-Other factors, as per the Mayo Clinic, include anxiety and depression, a family history of addiction, and an existing mental health disorder.
+These are all risk factors that occur in different domains, ranging from an individual domain to the domain of a household, community, or group of friends.
+According to the Mayo Clinic, other factors include anxiety and depression, a family history of addiction, and an existing mental health disorder.

-Note that correlation and causation is not the same thing.
-You can have one or all of the above accurately describe your mental state, and still be a sober individual without an addiction problem.
-Likewise, you could have had a perfectly happy childhood in a healthy environment with a family with no known chronic conditions or mental issues, and still become physically dependent on alcohol or another drug out of other circumstances.
+Note that correlation and causation are not the same thing.
+You can have one or all of the above accurately describe your mental state and still be a sober individual without an addiction problem.
+Likewise, you could have had a perfectly happy childhood in a healthy environment with a family with no known chronic conditions or mental issues and still become physically dependent on alcohol or another drug out of other circumstances.

-But while each unique individual case requires a unique individual approach, understanding prevention, and the best way to apply preventative measures requires having an understanding of what sort of a mental and emotional state is most likely to lead to addiction in a person.
+But while each unique case requires a unique individual approach, understanding prevention and the best way to apply preventative measures requires understanding what sort of a mental and emotional state is most likely to lead to addiction in a person.

 In this case, the prevailing denominator across all levels is excessive stress.
-As per a study on chronic stress and vulnerability, stress can all lead to substance abuse, and is a well-known risk factor, with more concrete evidence turning up year after year.
+As per a study on chronic stress and vulnerability, stress can lead to substance abuse and is a well-known risk factor, with more concrete evidence appearing annually.

-This is because, to put it simply, the antidote to stress is pleasure, and addictive substances or behaviors worm their way into our lives because they offer instant, please.
-But that is also what makes them dangerous.
+This is because, to put it simply, the antidote to stress is pleasure, and addictive substances or behaviors worm their way into our lives because they offer instant pleasure.
+However, that is also what makes them dangerous.

 Stopping Addiction In Its Tracks

-When you take a drug, or gamble, or watch porn as an addict, the response in your brain is one of immediate release – and subsequent withdrawal, craving for another “hit”.
-Addiction is a behavioral disease that manifests when your natural reward system – what keeps you alive and allows you to learn through rewarding choices – is exploited by an unnaturally effective release of happiness neurotransmitters, like dopamine.
+When you take a drug, gamble, or watch porn as an addict, the response in your brain is immediate release – and subsequent withdrawal, craving for another “hit.”
+Addiction is a behavioral disease that manifests when your natural reward system – what keeps you alive and allows you to learn through rewarding choices – is exploited by an unnaturally effective release of happiness neurotransmitters like dopamine.

-Reducing stress, in this case, speeds up the process because it in part eliminates the point of release, to begin with.
-This is why many treatment options for severe cases of addiction recommend an inpatient program to both remove temptation, and possible stressors.
-But what works as part of the basic tenets of treatment also works in the matter of prevention.
+Reducing stress, in this case, speeds up the process because it partially eliminates the point of release, to begin with.
+This is why many treatment options for severe cases of addiction recommend an inpatient program to remove the temptation and possible stressors.
+But what works as part of the basic tenets of treatment also works in prevention.

-To stop an addiction from developing, it’s important to knock the legs out from under it.
-This requires a multi-pronged approach, which may includes (but is not limited to):
+To stop addiction from developing, it’s important to knock the legs out from under it.
+This requires a multi-pronged approach, which may include (but is not limited to):